Privacy policy

 2.3 Access data

 We collect information about you when you use one of our websites.
 We automatically collect information about your usage behavior and your interaction with us and register data about your computer or mobile device.
 We collect, store and use data about every access to our websites (so-called server log files).
-The access data includes:
+The access data includes

-• Date and time of access
+• Date and time of retrieval

-• Volume of data transferred
+• Amount of data transferred

 • Browser type and browser version

-• operating system
+• Operating system

 • Websites that are accessed by the user’s system via our website